 On the self-guided tour, bike hire is an optional extra (you may wish to bring your own) and there is no vehicle support or cycling guide.

 When can I do this tour?

-This tour is available from late May to early October.
+We run this tour from late May to the end of September.
 All the cols are usually open throughout this period, and there is usually little rain during the summer.

 What are the famous climbs on this cycling tour?